leaningtech/labs/src/content/docs/cheerp/guides/cmake.md

 ---
 title: CMake
-subtitle: How to build a CMake project using Cheerp
+description: How to build a CMake project using Cheerp
 ---

 CMake projects can be compiled with Cheerp by passing a single additional command-line flag to `cmake`.